top of page

 To address this (confirmatory) preclinical studies are supported by the DECIDE project, which offers consultation and seeks to identify success factors and develop guidelines for such studies.
 Amongst others, DECIDE has produced a guidance document to assist researchers in planning and conducting confirmatory preclinical studies and systematic reviews.
 For the SPRINT network DECIDE will provide essential support in statistics, logistics, SOPs and trial planning.

-Dr. Natascha Drude, Research Group Leader
+Research Group Leader CAMARADES Berlin

 EPIC3R - Neuroimaging, Charité